-- .
-Frameworks all with a 2nd party opinion from Sustainalytics - lssued in 2021, the Generali's Sustainability Bond Framework represents a new umbrella framework for issuing future Green Bonds, Social Bonds and Sustainability Bonds, It embeds Generali's previous Green Bond Framework - 3.
-Category 1 "Green Building": for green assets namely green commercial and residential buildings, which meet regionally, nationally or internationally recognised standards of certifications such as LEED (Gold or above), BREEAM (Very Good or above) or any equivalent and recognised green building Assessment system - 4.
-Green impact data collection is ongoing - 5.
+Frameworks all with a 2nd party opinion from Sustainalytics

+- 1. Issued in 2021, the Generali's Sustainability Bonds.
+It embeds Generali's previous Green Bond Framework for issuing future Green Bonds, Social Bonds and Sustainability Bonds.
+It embeds Generali's previous Green Bond Framework for issuing future Green Bonds, Social Bonds and Sustainability Bonds.
+It embeds Generali's previous Green Bond Framework for issuing future Green Bonds, Social Bonds and Sustainability Bonds. - 2.
+Category 1 "Green Building": for green assets namely green commercial and residential buildings, which meet regionally nationally or internationally recognised standards of certifications such as LEED (Gold or above), BREEAM (Very Good or above) or any equivalent and recognised green building Assessment system. - 3.
+Green impact data collection is ongoing - 4.
 Issued in the scope of the new Sustainability Bond Framework updated in December 2023 (for more information see the following slide)